-Each woman was represented by their own defence lawyer.
-The defence had sought five years for the mother of the abused children, followed by a two-year probation period.
+Each woman is represented by their own defence lawyer.
+The defence is seeking five years for the mother of the children, followed by a two-year probation period.

-The defence asked for four-and-a-half to five years for the other woman, followed by two to three years’ probation.
+The defence is asking for four-and-a-half to five years for the other woman, followed by two to three years’ probation.

 Both women would receive credit for time already served.

 Court also heard victim impact statements on Thursday, one from the children’s caregivers, which outlined the children were scared, alone and broken.
 The caregivers said they hope proper justice is served.